 This following information might become irrelevant when the user interface of LastPass gets changed.

 LastPass is my password manager of choice.
 Use it to store virtually everything that you need to keep safe.
 Examples include your passwords, credentials, and app signing keys.
 This guide is slightly opinionated towards making your account as secure as possible while compromising on set-up time.
-Learn why you should use password managers.

 Even if your passwords are already saved by your web browser, or they only live inside your head, we don’t need to import all our passwords to LastPass immediately.
 Once you have installed LastPass, it will automatically detect when you sign-in, and it will ask your permission to save your login information to the LastPass vault.